-(A) Requisite Knowledge.
-Fire behavior and spread based on fire chemistry, fire dynamics, and physics, fire suppression effects, building construction.

-(B) Requisite Skills.
+- (A) Requisite Knowledge.
+Fire behavior and spread based on fire chemistry, fire dynamics, and physics, fire suppression effects, building construction. - (B) Requisite Skills.
 Interpret variations of fire patterns on different materials with consideration given to heat release rate, form, and ignitibility; distinguish impact of different types of fuel loads; evaluate fuel trails; and analyze and synthesize information.

-NFPA 1033 4.2.8 Inspect the performance of building systems, including detection, suppression, HVAC, utilities, and building compartmentation, given standard and special equipment and tools, so that a determination can be made as to the need for expert resources, an operating system's impact on fire growth and spread is considered in identifying origin areas, defeated and/or failed systems are identified, and the system's potential as a fire cause is recognized.
+NFPA 1033 4.2.8 Inspect and analyze the performance of building systems, including fire protection, detection and suppression systems, HVAC, electricity and electrical systems, fuel gas systems, and building compartmentation, given standard and special equipment and tools, so that a determination can be made as to the need for expert resources; an operating system's impact on fire growth and spread is considered in identifying origin areas; defeated and failed systems are identified; and the system's potential as a fire cause is recognized.

-(A) Requisite Knowledge.
-Different types of detection, suppression, HVAC, utility, and building compartmentation such as fire walls and fire doors; types of expert resources for building systems; the impact of fire on various systems; common methods used to defeat a system's functional capability; and types of failures.

-(B) Requisite Skills.
+- (A) Requisite Knowledge.
+Different types of detection, suppression, HVAC, utility, and building compartmentation such as fire walls and fire doors; types of expert resources for building systems; the impact of fire on various systems; common methods used to defeat a system's functional capability; and types of failures. - (B) Requisite Skills.
 Ability to determine the system's operation and its effect on the fire; identify alterations to, and failure indicators of, building systems; and evaluate the impact of suppression efforts on building systems.